Lab 10: Character Display

 The font ROM for the character ‘A’ shown above will create the character shown below:

-The ROM has been created for you that defines the character shape for 128 different characters (all 7-bit ASCII characters).
-Each word of the ROM defines one line of a character.
-Since each character requires 16 lines, the total size of the ROM is (128 characters) x (16 lines / character) x (8 bits / character line).
 This ROM fits into the size of a single BRAM and will be mapped to one of the BRAMs on your FPGA board.
-The font ROM is a synchronous memory meaning that it requires one clock cycle to access the memory contents (see the file for details on the memory timing).
+The font ROM is a synchronous memory, meaning it requires one clock cycle to access the memory contents.

 Answer the following questions after reviewing the char_gen/font_rom.sv file: